 Targeted cancer drugs and immunotherapy for acute lymphoblastic leukaemia (ALL)

 Targeted cancer drugs work by targeting the differences in cancer cells that help them to grow and survive.
-Other drugs help the immune system to attack the cancer.
+Other drugs help the immune system Open a glossary item to attack the cancer.
 They are called immunotherapies.
 CAR T-cell is a type of immunotherapy you might have to treat ALL.

 Targeted cancer drugs

-There are different types of targeted cancer drugs.
+There are different types of targeted cancer drugs and they work in different ways.
 For ALL, you might have:

 • tyrosine kinase inhibitors or TKIs